GoodClover/ohno-OSM/josm_tips.md

 The continuous download plugin automatically downloads the area when you pan to a new area.

-Drawing a way with buildingtools (`B`) while holding `Alt` will create a perfectly rectangular way without any tags.
+Creating a way with Draw building (`B`) while holding `Alt` will create a perfectly rectangular way without any tags.

 When dragging a node, hold `Ctrl` to automatically merge it with nearby nodes.